Ashuthosh0/githubai/README.md

    → GitHub API fetches the repo’s file tree + raw content.

 3. Q&A Page
-   → The app chunks files (if needed), runs retrieval (RAG), sends prompt to Gemini API, and returns smart answers.
+   → The app chunks files (if needed), runs retrieval (RAG), sends prompt to gemini API, and responds with answers.

-4. Optional: Upload a meeting audio file
+4. Upload a meeting audio file(meetings page)
    → Audio is processed via AssemblyAI, highlights are pulled out and shown.

 5. All data is saved per user